FromStart/load-grunt-tasks/README.md

-# FromScratch #1 - load-grunt-tasks
+# FromScratch - load-grunt-tasks

 In this first article, I have decided to present a very simple open source project : **load-grunt-tasks**.
 This grunt plugin makes it possible to load dynamically all grunt plugins defined in the **package.json** file of your project.

+You can find the original repository of this project on Github : [https://github.com/sindresorhus/load-grunt-tasks](https://github.com/sindresorhus/load-grunt-tasks).

 When you want to use this plugin, according to the official documentation, you should add the next JavaScript code in your Grunt file :